daltoniam/Skeets/README.md

 ## Cancel Request

-Fetch Request can be cancelled when needed.
+Fetch requests can be cancelled when needed.
+This simply causes the closures not to be called.

 ```swift
 ImageManager.cancel("http://vluxe.io/assets/images/logo.png")